jamescherti/minimal-emacs.d/README.md

         ("C-c C-e" . markdown-do)))
 ```

 This configuration sets up `markdown-mode` with deferred loading to improve startup performance.
-The `:commands` and `:mode` keywords ensure that the mode is loaded only when needed—for example, when opening `.md`, `.markdown`, or `README.md` files.
+The `:commands` and `:mode` keywords ensure that the mode is loaded only when needed-for example, when opening `.md`, `.markdown`, or `README.md` files.
 Files named `README.md` are specifically associated with `gfm-mode`, which is for GitHub Flavored Markdown syntax.
 The `markdown-command` variable is set to `"multimarkdown"` to specify the Markdown processor used for previews and exports.
 Additionally, a keybinding (`C-c C-e`) is defined in `markdown-mode-map` to invoke `markdown-do`, which can be customized to perform common Markdown-related actions.

 **Table of contents:** To generate a table of contents when editing Markdown files, add the following to your `~/.emacs.d/post-init.el`:
 ```elisp